 Sample Preparation: Prepare tissue samples for microscopic examination by applying various staining techniques to enhance their visibility.

-Quality Control: Perform quality checks to ensure the accuracy and reliability of test results.
+Quality Control: Perform quality checks to ensure test results are accurate and reliable.

 Record Keeping: Accurately document and report test results to pathologists, physicians, and other healthcare professionals.

-Safety and Compliance: Maintain a clean and safe laboratory environment, adhering to all safety protocols and relevant legal requirements.
+Safety and Compliance: Maintain a clean, safe laboratory environment, adhering to all safety protocols and applicable legal requirements.

 Collaboration: Communicate with pathologists, physicians, and other medical team members to provide essential diagnostic information and support.